Islandora-Collaboration-Group/ISLE/docs/install/install-server.md

 -->

-[Environment Files](../appendices/environment-files.md) - Tables contain important user names that relate to mysql and fedora and drupal databases.
+[ISLE Environment Files](../appendices/environment-files.md) - This page lists all the .env variables and corresponding user names and passwords used throughout the Islandora stack.

 ---